kazuhoishida/experiments/README.md

 # run the development server
 yarn dev

-# to preview
+# preview
 yarn serve

+# lint check
+yarn lint

-# to edit prismic slices
+# edit prismic slices
 yarn slicemachine
 ```

 Open [http://localhost:38888](http://localhost:38888) with your browser.

+### Password

+Do not open this site to the public.

+The whole website must not to be indexed by search engines and should be password protected.